The Planning Office provides access to a range of information and documents relating to planning in the University of Dundee.

 Tuition Fee Budget Setting

-The Planning Office supports schools and colleges through the tuition fees budget setting process by supplying templates to collect the budget information.
-This also involves working closely with the College Accountants and analysing the information returned and providing this analysis to schools and colleges.
+The Planning Office supports schools through the tuition fees budget setting process by supplying templates to collect the budget information.
+This also involves working closely with the School Accountants and analysing the information returned and providing this analysis to schools.

 Tuition fees budget setting templates for setting budgets will be available earlier this year for all schools.